druids/django-pyston/docs/order.rst

 By default the fields that can be ordered is generated as a join of ``order_fields`` and ``extra_order_fields``.
 But you can change this behaviour by overriding the method ``get_order_fields_rfs``.
-Values of ``order_fields`` and ``extra_order_fields`` are firstly taken from a resource and if they are not set in resource thay are obtained from model RESTMeta.
-If ``order_fields`` is not defined in RESTMeta it is replaced with response of the method ``get_allowed_fields_rfs`` which returns all fields that a client of the resource can read.
+Values of ``order_fields`` and ``extra_order_fields`` are firstly taken from a resource and if they are not set in resource thay are obtained from model RestMeta.
+If ``order_fields`` is not defined in RestMeta it is replaced with response of the method ``get_allowed_fields_rfs`` which returns all fields that a client of the resource can read.

 As example we define two models ``Issue`` and ``User`` and two resources::